One of our counsellors will get in touch with you soon!

 Steganography has evolved from the Greek word “Steganos” meaning hidden or covered.
 Steganography is the art of hiding a secret message into an ordinary object.
 The secret message and ordinary objects can be an image, text, audio, files etc. A user can hide the secret in an ordinary looking object using some tools and techniques and the receiver can then use the similar technique to get the secret back.

 Steganography is required to send the message without disclosing the presence of the message.
 This is how steganography differs from cryptography.
 Cryptography ensured that the message is encrypted and this crypto message will not make any sense to the user without decryption.
-A malicious user can intercept this message and try to recover the message or the key used to encrypt the message using cryptographic attacks.
+A malicious user can intercept this message and try to recover the message or the key used to encrypt the message using cryptographic attacks (Here's a resource that will navigate you through cyber security attacks).
 Steganography ensures that the object in which the message is hidden will not attract the hackers to try and get the message as there is no sign that there is something in the ordinary looking object.
 For example, a sender might send an ordinary looking pdf file which might have a toolkit installed in it.
 One such example is of stegosploit, Stegosploit is a tool used to analyze images that may contain hidden messages.
 To get that toolkit the user has to read the PDF present in the link here.

 The point of interest here is that the toolkit is hidden in the PDF and the user needs to read the article completely in order to retrieve the toolkit using steganographic techniques.
 I will leave this to the reader’s interest if they want to give it a shot to capture the kit.